Suraj-0828/HTML/README.md

-# Java
+# HTML
-This is full basic to hard level Java programming courses with code.
+This is full html programming courses with code.